keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Her Oath is to hold the artifacts, to keep them safe and away from those who want to abuse them or would endanger themselves with their prescence.
 - She can see the future
 	- the assembly doesnt live to see tomorrow
 - She sees one where Narnash is destroyed.
-She wants to help us so that Doesnt Happen
+She wants to help us so that Doesn't Happen
+- she compares us to a farmer taking care of their pigs or cows. how Narnash is just a field for us to graze in
 -